Naruno/Naruno/docs/getting-started/installations/index.md

 # Installation

-This section describes how to install the Decentra Network for developers and users.
+This section describes how to install the Naruno for developers and users.
 Please choose the appropriate installation method for your needs.